-- 1. Please post all course-related questions in the Piazza page so that the whole class may benefit from your conversation.
+- 1. Please post all course-related questions in the Ed Discussions forum so that the whole class may benefit from your conversation.
 Not all posts require a reply from the instructor/TA and often it is better for students to hash out an answer to a question. - To directly contact the TAs open Canvas Inbox, compose a new message, select this course, then next to the 'To' box click the address book, select "Teaching Assistants", then choose the name(s) of TA(s) you wish to contact. - Please email your instructor only for matters of a personal or private (grading) nature.
 The instructor or a TA will reply to most course-related questions within 24-48 hours. - Any email sent to the instructor about this course must originate with an OSU supplied email account and contain the tag [CS271] at the beginning of the subject.
-Failure to comply with this will result in delayed (or possibly nonexistent) response to your email. - 5.
-Office hours will be held online through the class Slack workspace.
-To get started on Slack please go to https://it.engineering.oregonstate.edu/slack.
-You'll want to add the class-specific Slack by connecting to the oregonstate.enterprise.slack.com workspace.
-It should then show up as one of your connected Workspaces.
+Failure to comply with this will result in a delayed (or possibly nonexistent) response to your email. - Office hours will be held online through the class Microsoft Teams Team.
+To get started on Teams please go to https://is.oregonstate.edu/teams.
+You'll want to add the class-specific Teams - directions are in the first course Module.

-Canvas & Piazza
+Canvas & Ed Discussions

-- 1. This course will be delivered via Canvas and you will interact with your classmates and with your instructor through Piazza.
+- 1. This course will be delivered via Canvas and you will interact with your classmates and with your instructor through Ed Discussions.
 Within the course Canvas site you will access the learning materials, such as the syllabus, assignments, projects, and quizzes.
-Class discussions will be on Piazza. - 2.
+Class discussions will be on Ed Discussions. - 2.
 To preview how an online course works, visit the Ecampus Course Demo.
 For technical assistance, please visit Ecampus Technical Help. - 3.
 Canvas is optimized for the most recent versions of most popular browsers.
 If your browser of choice is an out-of-date version, you should update for use with Canvas, especially for quizzes and exams.
 If you are having browser troubles, seek out the Technical Assistance described above. - 4.
 If your device has trouble dealing with Canvas (as some tablets do), make sure you have an alternative available for things like quizzes and exams.
 If you are having device troubles, seek out the Technical Assistance described above.
 Telling me the day after an exam has ended that you had browser issues on your smartphone/tablet is unlikely to get you what you want. - 5.
-General announcements for the class, will be sent as emails through Canvas and announcements on Piazza.
-It is your responsibility to keep up with messages in Canvas Inbox, and in Piazza.
-You should check the course Piazza at least a couple times per week, just in case.
+General announcements for the class, will be sent as emails through Canvas and announcements on Ed Discussions.
+It is your responsibility to keep up with messages in Canvas Announcements and Inbox Messages, and in Ed Discussions.
+You should check Ed Discussions at least a couple times per week, just in case.